-- 2.1.
-Basic Level DBS certificate will contain details of convictions and conditional cautions considered to be 'unspent' under the terms of the Rehabilitation of Offenders Act 1974. - Anyone can get with the individual's consent but should only be asked for by AIUK when the role includes some (but not regular) engagement with under 18s or adults-at-risk, or there is another responsibility that would justify a Basic check, e.g. in charge of finances. - 2.2.
-Standard level DBS certificate- will details of all spent and unspent convictions, cautions, reprimands, and final warnings held on central police records (apart from protected convictions and cautions). - Positions in the financial sector that are regulated by the Financial Conduct Authority, the Prudential Regulatory Authority or the Bank of England, or organisations acting on their behalf. - Director-level individuals of organisations bidding for public contracts, when requested by the contracting organisation. - 2.3.
-Enhanced level DBS certificate the same as the standard check plus any additional information held on local police records that is reasonably considered relevant to the job in question. - Individuals who carry out regulated activity with children where the work is done infrequently (but more than once) - 2.4.
-Enhanced level DBS certificate with Barred lists will include a check of one or both of the Barred Lists that DBS manages and maintains. - Individuals who provide teaching, training, or instruction to children on more than 3 days in a 30-day period or overnight between 2am and 6am with the opportunity for face-to-face contact with the children, except where: - a) the recruiting organisation decides the individual is sufficiently supervised in line with DfE statutory guidance and they are not a paid member of staff in a specified establishment; or - b) this is provided and designed for adults, so the presence of a child is unexpected, i.e., an adult attends a night class and brings their child with them; or c) these activities are being provided to 16- and 17-year-olds in work (including voluntary work)

-Individuals who Moderate a web service wholly or mainly for children for more than 3 out of 30 days.
-They must also: - a) these activities are being provided to 16- and 17-year-olds in work (including voluntary work

-- a) be able to access and remove content or prevent it from being published - b) control who uses the service - c) have contact with the children using the service

-Individuals who provide advice or guidance wholly or mainly to children and this specifically relates to their emotional, educational, or physical well-being on more than 3 days in a 30-day period or overnight between 2am and 6am with the opportunity for face-to-face contact with the children, except where:
+Basic Level DBS certificate - will contain details of convictions and conditional cautions considered to be 'unspent' under the terms of the Rehabilitation of Offenders Act 1974.

+• Anyone can get with the individual's consent - but should only be asked for by AIUK when the role includes some (but not regular) engagement with under 18s or adults-at-risk, or there is another responsibility that would justify a Basic check, e.g. in charge of finances.

+Standard level DBS certificate- will details of all spent and unspent convictions, cautions, reprimands, and final warnings held on central police records (apart from protected convictions and cautions).

+- Positions in the financial sector that are regulated by the Financial Conduct Authority, the Prudential Regulatory Authority or the Bank of England, or organisations acting on their behalf. - Director-level individuals of organisations bidding for public contracts, when requested by the contracting organisation.

+Enhanced level DBS certificate - the same as the standard check plus any additional information held on local police records that is reasonably considered relevant to the job in question.

+• Individuals who carry out regulated activity with individuals under 18 where the work is done infrequently (but more than once)

+Enhanced level DBS certificate with Barred lists - will include a check of one or both of the Barred Lists that DBS manages and maintains.

+- Individuals who provide teaching, training, or instruction to individuals under 18 on more than 3 days in a 30-day period or overnight between 2am and 6am with the opportunity for face-to-face contact with the individuals under 18, except where: - the recruiting organisation decides the individual is sufficiently supervised in line with DfE statutory guidance and they are not a paid member of staff in a specified establishment; or - this is provided and designed for adults, so the presence of a child is unexpected, i.e., an adult attends a night class and brings their child with them; or - these activities are being provided to 16- and 17-year-olds in work (including voluntary work) - Individuals who Moderate a web service wholly or mainly for individuals under 18 for more than 3 out of 30 days.
+They must also: - be able to access and remove content or prevent it from being published - control who uses the service - have contact with the individuals under 18 using the service - Individuals who provide advice or guidance wholly or mainly to individuals under 18 and this specifically relates to their emotional, educational, or physical wellbeing on more than 3 days in a 30-day period or overnight between 2am and 6am with the opportunity for face-to-face contact with the individuals under 18, except where: - these activities are being provided to 16- and 17-year-olds in work (including voluntary work).